Keep Track of Pantry Inventory and Reduce Food Costs

 Cynthia

 To keep track of pantry inventory, divide your pantry and freezer into three sections.
 One section is a general section, which includes things you have stocked up on or bought for another meal and did not use.
-Then, have a separate section for each of you.
-You could each have a shelf.
-If space is tight, use one shelf and have his and her sides.
-You could also use baskets.
+Then, have a separate section with items that have been included in a meal plan and should not be eaten by anyone.

-As you make your menus each week and want to use something from the “general” section of your pantry or freezer, put that item in your basket or on your shelf.
-By doing it this way, the other person knows your plan to use it that week.
+As you make your menus each week and want to use something from the “general” section of your pantry or freezer, put that item in the “off limits” section of your pantry.
+By doing it this way, the other people in your home know your plan to use whichever items that week.
 If plans change and you don’t use it at the end of the week, put the item back into the general section.

 Myra